-The Out of Programme Experience Award is designed to help gastroenterology trainees in the UK access training opportunities that are not available as part of their local training rotations.
+The Trainees Out of Programme Experience Award is designed to help gastroenterology trainees in the UK access training opportunities that are not available as part of their local training rotations.
 There is a single award of £1000.

 The award is open to any BSG member who is training in gastroenterology in the UK.
 This includes members of the BSG Trainees Section Committee not directly involved in the organisation of the award.
-Applicants must have a national training number (NTN).
+Applicants must have a National Training Number (NTN).

 The applicant should be undertaking (or planning to undertake) an attachment or posting outside of their normal training scheme.
 This may be within the UK or abroad and can be a short term attachment or longer clinical post.

 The successful applicant must submit a report to the Trainees’ Section within 12 months of the award.
 The report should include a summary of the work undertaken and information on opportunities for other trainees.

 The winner is required to attend on the last day of the BSG Annual Meeting to receive their prize.
 Winners will receive a 20% registration discount to attend the BSG Annual Meeting Online.

 The prize money should be used to fund travel, to assist costs of arranging the post (e.g. registration with foreign medical councils) or to present publications arising from the attachment at national/international meetings.